mattyoung101/omicron/omicam/README.md

 remote toolchain, deployment and run configuration.
 The IP should be the IP of your SBC, check your router or use nmap if you're unsure what this is.
 You'll probably also want to enable auto upload to remote.

-If you want, you can use the Ninja build tool, just install it on the SBC and add `-G Ninja`, though we didn't find any performance benefits doing this.

 Also in Build, Exectuion & Deployment, select the remote toolchain and make the C compiler `/usr/bin/clang` and the C++ compiler `/usr/bin/clang++` if you would like to use Clang.